booksaw/repo-history-visualisor/README.md

 # Repo-History-Visualiser

 A project to produce customisable visualsiations of Git repository histories.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-**Note: You must run the openAPI generator before you can execute this program**

-## Available Scripts

-In the font-end project directory, you can run:
+This project was created as part of a University of York, Computer Science bachelor's degree.

+## Running the program

+There are several ways to run the program depending on your needs:

-### `npm start`
+### Development mode

-Runs the app in the development mode.\
+Within the directory "front-end" execute the command *`npm start`* Then within the root folder execute the command `mvnw spring-boot:run`

+The Spring Boot server is now being hosted on [http://localhost:8080](http://localhost:8080) so endpoints can be tested to that port.

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view the front-end in your browser.
 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### Combined development mode

+This mode builds the front-end and copies the files across to run with the back-end

+Execute the following command in the root directory:
-### `./mvnw spring-boot:run -Pprod`
+`./mvnw spring-boot:run -Pprod`

 Builds the front-end react app and runs the springboot applciation with this built version of the front-end